-Figure 9 shows the PCA representation of this combined raw data set.
+Figure 9 shows the PCA representation of the raw data.
 Again these two data sets are so different that simple SVD adjustment appears to offer a reasonable adjustment.
 However, note that both the second and third eigen directions appear to suggest some improvement (again slanted lines give better separation than horizontal ones in Figures 9B and 9C), so improvement is expected from the DWD method.
 We next adjusted the data using DWD and one view of the adjusted data is shown in Figure 10.
 Note that the red and blue populations now have very good overlap, indicating a successful adjustment.
 Figure 10 also shows why earlier attempts at this adjustment, based on simple mean based methods, were not successful: there is a substantial outlier (visible in both the PC2 and PC3 projections).
 A strength of DWD, over mean based methods for bias adjustment, is its reduced sensitivity to such outliers.
-In addition, Figure 10 shows that improvements beyond those made here are possible.
-In particular, our proposal is very good at making the subpopulation "center points" correct.
-However, there are other distributional aspects such as "spread" that are not accounted for.
-This can be seen in several of the plots in Figure 10, where the red van't Veer population is generally "more spread" than the blue Stanford population.
-Future work is intended to address this issue.